Santiago Cathedral

 Gerard Forde Avatar

-The final 113 kilometres from Sarria to Santiago wind through shady woods, past stone-walled farms, and tiny Galician villages where cows often have more right to the road than you do.
-Some days, it feels more like walking in Ireland or Scotland than it does Spain.
+The final 113 kilometres from Sarria to Santiago winds through shady woods, past stone-walled farms, and tiny Galician villages where cows often have more right to the road than you do.
+Some days, it feels more like walking in Ireland or Scotland than it does Spain

 Sarria